cfikeAI/cfikeAI/README.md

 I'm focused on building real systems—not just prototypes.
 My work bridges AI, cloud infrastructure, and security to deliver production-ready solutions.
 I bring a unique combination of technical skill and strategic thinking from a dual background in IT and the humanities.

+I earned my M.S. from UMBC with a 4.0 GPA, focusing on AI, machine learning, and secure systems deployment.

+---

+## 🎯 Current Focus

-- Azure AI services and infrastructure (AZ-104, AI-102)
-- Full MLOps pipelines using Docker, Kubernetes, Terraform, MLflow, and GitHub Actions
-- Cloud-based model deployment with FastAPI & real-time monitoring (Prometheus, Grafana)
-- NLP and applied machine learning (PyTorch, Transformers, LightGBM, Dask)
+-Azure AI services and infrastructure (AZ-104, AI-102) -Full MLOps pipelines using Docker, Kubernetes, Terraform, MLflow, and GitHub Actions -Cloud-based model deployment with FastAPI & real-time monitoring (Prometheus, Grafana) -NLP and applied machine learning (PyTorch, Transformers, LightGBM, Dask) -Cybersecurity fundamentals
-- Cybersecurity fundamentals

 ---